 I tried to give an account for why we might be witnessing the rise of a new variant of feminism.
-I suggested that neoliberalism may actually ‘need’ feminism to resolve – at least temporarily – one of its internal tensions in relation to gender.
-Following Wendy Brown (2015), I understand neoliberalism not just as a set of economic policies but as a dominant political rationality that moves to and from the management of the state to the inner workings of the subject, recasting individuals as human capital and thus capital enhancing agents.
+I suggested that neoliberalism may actually ‘need’ feminism to resolve – at least temporarily – one of its internal tensions in relation to gender (Rottenberg, 2014a; 2014b; 2017; 2018).
+Following Wendy Brown (2015; 2016), I understand neoliberalism not just as a set of economic policies but as a dominant political rationality that moves to and from the management of the state to the inner workings of the subject, recasting individuals as human capital and thus capital enhancing agents.
 Thus, as an economic order, neoliberalism relies on reproduction and care work in order to reproduce and maintain so-called human capital.
 However, as a political rationality – and in contrast to liberalism – neoliberalism has no lexicon that can recognize let alone value reproduction and care work.
 Everything is reduced to a market metrics, even our political imagination.
 The disappearance of a political lexicon is not only due to human subjects being increasingly converted into generic human capital, where gender is disavowed, but also because the division of the public-private spheres – informing liberal thought and traditional notions of the sexual division of labor – is being eroded through the conversion of everything into capital and the infiltration of a market rationality into all spheres of life, including the most private ones.

-What that means is that different registers – political, economic, social, and affective – collapse under the hegemony of neoliberalism, and all forms of valuation transpire through a market metrics.
-This means that neoliberal feminism operates as a kind of pushback to the total conversion of educated and upwardly mobile women into generic human capital.
-By maintaining reproduction as part of middle-class or so-called aspirational women’s normative trajectory and positing balance as its normative frame and ultimate ideal, neoliberal feminism helps to both maintain a discourse of reproduction care-work while ensuring that all responsibility for these forms of labor – but not necessarily all of the labor itself – falls squarely on the shoulder of aspirational women.
+As I argue in The Rise of Neoliberal Feminism, what this means is that different registers – political, economic, social, and affective – collapse under the hegemony of neoliberalism, and all forms of valuation transpire through a market metrics.
+Neoliberal feminism thus operates as a kind of pushback to the total conversion of educated and upwardly mobile women into generic human capital.
+By maintaining reproduction as part of middle-class or so-called aspirational women’s normative trajectory and positing balance as its normative frame and ultimate ideal, neoliberal feminism helps to both maintain a discourse of reproduction and care-work while ensuring that all responsibility for these forms of labor – but not necessarily all of the labor itself – falls squarely on the shoulder of so-called aspirational women.
 In this way it solves its own constitutive tension – the quandary of reproduction and care-work – at least temporarily.
 Indeed, neoliberal feminism produces and maintains a distinctive and affective lexiconic register of reproductive and care-work within neoliberalism, even as neoliberal rationality collapses the boundaries and divides constitutive of liberal thought, such as the private-public divide.

-This kind of hyper-individualizing neoliberal feminism that construes women not only as entrepreneurial subjects but as individual enterprises is clearly more easily mainstreamed and popularized, since it has been defanged of most if not all of its oppositional force.
+This kind of hyper-individualizing neoliberal feminism, which construes women not only as entrepreneurial subjects but also as individual enterprises, is clearly more easily mainstreamed and popularized since it has been defanged of most if not all of its oppositional force.
 And while it might acknowledge that the gendered wage gap and sexual harassment are signs of continued gender inequality, the solutions it posits elide the structural or economic undergirding of these phenomena.
 This is where I believe my work and Sarah’s work really complement one another.
 And where postfeminism absolutely still resonates but with a difference.